Affine Deligne-Lusztig Varieties of Positive Coxeter Type: Introduction

-We generalize the notion of elements with finite Coxeter parts as follows.
-We say an element $x = wt^{\mu}\in\tW$ is of positive Coxeter type, if $\sigma^{-1}(v)^{-1} wv$ is a partial $\s$-Coxeter element for some $v\in \LP(x)$.
+In fact, the element $v$ constructed above always lies in $\LP(x)$.
+From this perspective, it is natural to generalize the definition of an element with finite Coxeter part as follows (cf. Remark \ref{rmk:HNY}): We say that an element $x = wt^{\mu}\in\tW$ is of positive Coxeter type, if $\sigma^{-1}(v)^{-1} wv$ is a partial $\s$-Coxeter element for some $v\in \LP(x)$.
 In this case, we say $(x,v)$ is a \emph{positive Coxeter pair} (cf. \S\ref{sec:Palcove}).
+Theorem \ref{thm:introGeometry} below shows that the simple description of $X_x(b)$ obtained by He--Nie--Yu remains true after this generalization.